Where to Get It:

 Packing cubes are basically mesh zippered pouches for organizing your clothes and other gear in your luggage.

-The eBags Packing Cubes are leading the way in the packing cube revolution, being the most popular cubes on the market. eBags Packing cubes come several sets and colors including the basic set which has one large cube, one medium cube and one small cube, the medium set, which has 3 medium sized cubes, and several other sets.
+The eBags Packing Cubes are leading the way in the packing cube revolution, being the most popular cubes on the market. eBags Packing cubes come several sets and colors including the classic set which has one large cube, one medium cube and one small cube, the medium set, which has 3 medium sized cubes, and several other sets.

 I am reviewing the eBags Packing Cubes Value Set: Packing Cubes + Slim Packing Cubes in orange, which includes 3 basic cubes (one large, one medium and small) and 3 slim cubes.
 These 6 cubes cover every type of eBags packing cubes, which are all identical in design, except for their sizes.